-- Fragment Offset: This field is 13 bit long in length and it is measured by blocks that units of 8-byte blocks.
-These are used to specify the offset of a fragment relative to the start of IP datagram which when it was not fragmented.
+- Fragment Offset: This field is 13 bit long in length, and it is measured by blocks that units of 8-byte blocks.
+These are used to specify the offset of a fragment relative to the start of the IP datagram, which when it was not fragmented.
 As you can expect, the first offset of a fragment is always set to zero.
-The maximum possible offset is ( 213-1 ) * 8 = 65528 but it is more than the maximum possible IP Packet length which is 65,535 bytes long with the length of a header added in.
+The maximum possible offset is ( 213-1 ) * 8 = 65528, but it is more than the maximum possible IP Packet length, which is 65,535 bytes long with the length of a header added in.

 - Protocol: This is a filed in the IPv4 header reserved to denote which protocol is used in the later (data) portion of the datagram.
 For Example, number 6 is used to denote TCP and 17 is used to denote UDP protocol.

-- The checksum of the header: The checksum field is of 16-bit length and it is used to check the header for any errors.
-The header is compared to the value of its checksum at each hop and in case the header checksum is not matching, the packet is discarded.
-Keep in mind that this is only for the header and the data field is handled by its protocol.
+- The header’s checksum: The checksum field is of 16-bit length, and it is used to check the header for any errors.
+The header is compared to the value of its checksum at each hop, and in case the header checksum is not matching, the packet is discarded.
+Keep in mind that this is only for the header, and its protocol handles the data field.
 UDP and TCP, for example, have their own checksum fields.

 - Source Address: It is a 32-bit address of the source of the IPv4 packet.

-- Destination Address: the destination address is also 32 bit in size and it contains the address of the receiver.
+- Destination Address: the destination address is also 32 bit in size, and it contains the receiver’s address.

-- Options: This is an optional field of IPv4 header.
+- Options: This is an optional field of the IPv4 header.
 It is used only when the value of IHL is set to more than 5.
 These options contain values and settings for things related to security.
-Record route and time stamp etc. In many cases, you will find that the list of options component ends with an End of Options or EOL.
+Record route and time stamp etc. You will find that the list of options component ends with an End of Options or EOL in many cases.